camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 This section explains how to perform the required setup steps for Wildfly Application Server.

-First, you need to download either the [Camunda Wildfly 8 distribution](http://camunda.org/release/camunda-bpm/wildfly8/), the [Camunda Wildfly 10 distribution](http://camunda.org/release/camunda-bpm/wildfly10/) or the [Camunda Wildfly 11 distribution](http://camunda.org/release/camunda-bpm/wildfly11/).
+First, you need to download the [Camunda WildFly distribution](http://camunda.org/release/camunda-bpm/wildfly/) or the [Camunda WildFly 8 Modules (camunda-wildfly8-modules)](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/wildfly/camunda-wildfly8-modules/) archive if you're using WildFly 8.

 ## Copy Modules

-Copy the modules from the `modules/` folder of the Camunda distribution to the `$WILDFLY_HOME/modules/` of your Wildfly application server.
+Copy the modules from the `modules/` folder of the Camunda distribution, or extract the `camunda-wildfly8-modules` archive, to the `$WILDFLY_HOME/modules/` of your Wildfly application server.

 {{< note title="Replace H2 Database" >}}
 The WildFly distribution ships a different version of the H2 database than the one that is shipped with Wildfly itself.